Core Web Vitals Checker

 How do I fix a high CLS score?

-The most effective fixes for high CLS are: (1) Reserve space for images and video by setting explicit width and height attributes — browsers can then allocate the correct space before the resource loads.
-(2) Avoid inserting content above existing content in response to user interaction; animate from off-screen instead.
-(3) Use CSS aspect-ratio boxes or padding-top hacks for responsive embeds.
+The most effective fixes for high CLS are: (1) Reserve space for images and video by setting explicit width and height attributes.
+(2) Avoid inserting content above existing content in response to user interaction.
+(3) Use CSS aspect-ratio boxes for responsive embeds.
 (4) Ensure web fonts don't cause a layout shift — use font-display: optional or font-display: swap with a closely matching fallback font.
 (5) Animate only transform and opacity properties, which do not trigger layout recalculation.

 Related Tools